nessaleal4/AmazonReviews_NLP/README.md

 ### Main Search Interface

-1. Enter a natural language query like "Olay body wash" in the search box
+1. Enter a natural language query like "Harry Potter" in the search box
 2. Click the "Search" button
 3. Review the results table showing matching reviews
-4. Examine the sentiment distribution chart
+4. Examine the sentiment distribution visualizations in the "Sentiment Analysis" tab
+5. Download results for further analysis

 ### Sentiment Analytics Dashboard

-1. Navigate to the Sentiment Analytics page from the sidebar
+1. Navigate to the "Sentiment Analysis by Category" page from the sidebar
+2. Select a product category to analyze or use "All" to compare across categories
+3. Adjust the sample size using the slider for performance optimization
+4. Click "Run Analysis" to generate interactive visualizations
-2. Explore more detailed sentiment analysis by categories
+5. Explore sentiment distribution across different product categories
-3. Filter and analyze trends in customer sentiment

 ## Technical Details